WatchItDev/watchit-app/README.md

 - **Movie Filtering and Searching:** Efficiently find and filter movies based on various criteria.
 - **Seamless Playback:** Stream movies directly from the network without any centralized servers.

-## Protocol Integration
+## Protocol Integration and Synchronization

 WatchIt is part of the WatchIt protocol, which encompasses various components to ensure a fully decentralized and efficient movie streaming experience.
 The WatchIt app is a crucial part of this protocol, providing a user-friendly interface for interacting with the decentralized network.

-## Synchronization and Library Access

-WatchIt can synchronize through different movie channels, opening the possibility to access various libraries with different content across the network.
+It can synchronize through different movie channels, opening the possibility to access various libraries with different content across the network.
 This enhances the diversity and availability of movies for all users.

 ## Node Types and Capabilities